<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 • Deliver to: To receive Google Email Alerts, make sure the right email address is included in the “Deliver To” field on the editing page.

-So there you have it, and what are you waiting for?
-Creating a Google Alert takes only a few minutes and is a great start to managing your online reputation.
+So there you have it.
+What are you waiting for?
+Google alert setup takes only a few minutes and is a great start to managing your online reputation.
 Considering its functionality, simplicity, and (non-existent) price point, we highly recommend prioritizing making it part of your daily digital marketing activities.

 Free Book 56 Review Response Examples and Templates Read Now